alordi/war/README.md

 # War Card Game
 ### By Austin Lordi

+Project compiled in Netbeans 12.3

-Jar file located in releases
+Executable Jar file located in releases

-To Run: need Java 11
+To Run: need Java 11+

 To Run from command line: java -jar "war.jar"